kanika2296/bits-college-dbApp/index.md

-## Erp Database Application in Django
+## ERP Database Application in Django

 Three different roles can access the erp application.
 The roles are Teacher , Student and TA.
 Following are the functions supported by the application:
 The database has four user roles : Administrator, teacher, students, TA